Phase II - Fire Debris Removal

 March 15, 2019

-Property owners who choose not to participate in the Government-Sponsored fire debris removal program must participate in Los Angeles County's Local Program.
-Either hire a state-certified contractor or manage the debris removal project yourself.
-The Project Manager (contractor or property owner) must have the ability to hire all the necessary sub-contractors to remove the debris in accordance with LA County’s Local Fire Debris Removal Application and Guidelines (summary on page 4).
-This option for debris removal is at the property owner's expense and will not be reimbursed with public funds.
+Property owners who choose to opt-out of the Government-Sponsored debris removal program must participate in Los Angeles County's Local Program.
+With this option, the property owner is responsible for all expenses and will not be reimbursed with public funds.
+Either manage the debris removal project yourself or hire a state-certified contractor.
+The Project Manager (property owner or contractor) must be able to hire all the necessary sub-contractors to remove the debris in accordance with the Local Fire Debris Removal Application and Guidelines (see page 4).

 LOCATIONS ACCEPTING forms

 - Malibu City Hall: 23825 Stuart Ranch Road, Malibu 90265 (Monday - Thursday, 7:30 AM - 5:30 PM)

 - Debris Removal Operations Center: 26610 Agoura Road, Calabasas 91302 (Monday - Friday, 8:00 AM - 5:00 PM; Saturday, 9:00 AM - 12:00 PM).
 Call 626-979-5370 for more information.

 - Disaster Recovery Center: Hilton Foundation Building at 30440 Agoura Road, Agoura Hills 91301 (Monday - Friday, 9:00 AM - 6:00 PM)

 For properties with onsite wastewater treatment systems (septic systems), mark the location of your system and submit the information with your debris removal (Opt-in or Opt-out) application.
 Find information about checking and replacing post fire septic systems.

 CHARRED LANDSCAPING: NO STRUCTURAL DAMAGE